Fundamentals of DevOps and Software Delivery

 By Yevgeniy Brikman

-By the time you’re done with the book, you will have had hands-on practice with all the core concepts and best practices of modern DevOps and software delivery.
+By the time you’re done with the book, you will have had hands-on practice with all the essential skills required by every DevOps, SRE, and full stack developer job.

 Buy Now